-Rachel Tribble’s award winning dream-like paintings are recognized for their meditative quality as emotional experiments in color and light.
-Dedicated to peacefulness in the world and the celebration of the Earth, Sky, and the multi-dimensional universes.
+Rachel Tribble’s award winning dream-like paintings are recognized for their meditative quality as experiments in color and light, dedicated to peacefulness in the world and the celebration of the Earth, Water and Sky. and the multi-dimensional universes.

 Traditionally trained in fine art and design, in the early 90’s Rachel’s work took on a more surrealistic edge.
 Leaving the world of design behind she moved into the alternative venues of rock nightclubs and raves.
 She produced visual and sound environments, performance art and multi-media installations that focused on the esoteric and social and environmental issues.

 In the late 90's Rachel took a hiatus from her life as a professional artist to live and work within the Native American community where she entered an inspiring journey that took her ever deeper into the natural world.
-In the early 2000's, she returned to her traditional training as a painter, inspired by the world of the Aninshenabe and Lakota people.
-She set forth on a body of work that would redefine her unique ability to ask the viewer to look deeper within the work and in turn, find peacefulness in the space.
+She returned to her traditional training as a painter, inspired by the world of the Aninshenabe and Lakota people and set forth on a body of work that would redefine her ability to ask the viewer to look deeper within the work and in turn, find happiness and peacefulness in the space.